OWASP/www-project-cyber-controls-matrix/index.md

 ## From the Creator / Project Lead

-"The capabilities of the OWASP Cyber Controls Matrix are something I have wanted to see my entire career.
+<p>"The capabilities of the OWASP Cyber Controls Matrix are something I have wanted to see my entire career.
 It is my honor to create it and give it to the entire Cybersecurity industry as an open-source OWASP project.
 Per the license, I encourage both commercial and non-commercial products to fully incorporate it and contribute back to the project.
 First and foremost, the OCCM is a community driven effort.
-All submissions, ideas, promotion, and discourse are greatly appreciated."
+All submissions, ideas, promotion, and discourse are greatly appreciated."</p>
 -- Eric Bragger [(LinkedIn)](https://www.linkedin.com/in/eric-bragger/)

 ## Contributions